-The muscle: Levator Scapulae
+The muscle: Levator scapulae

 Where it is: Connects your neck and skull with your shoulder blade, on the back side.

 What it does: Elevates your shoulder blades.
-When you shrug, it's this muscle doing majority of the work.
+When you shrug, it's this muscle doing the majority of the work.
 It also helps keep your shoulder blade stable during rotations and presses.

 How to train it: Shrugs or neck extensions.